Read the Answers to Our Most Frequently Asked Questions

 However, keep in mind that Invisalign aligners must be kept in for a minimum of 22 hours a day, so plan your time carefully.

-You'll also want to invest in a sports mouth guard to protect your teeth, as orthodontic treatment can cause your teeth to loosen slightly as they move into their new positions, and this can make them more susceptible to damage.
+Some patients also invest in a sports mouth guard to protect their teeth, as orthodontic treatment can cause your teeth to loosen slightly as they move into their new positions, and this can make them more susceptible to damage.

 - Can I play my instrument with Invisalign?